-How to check whether a text message about unpaid EastLink tolls is a scam
+How to check whether a text message or email about unpaid EastLink tolls is a scam

-We continue to be aware of illegal online scams involving text messages about unpaid EastLink tolls.
+We continue to be aware of illegal online scams involving text messages and emails about unpaid EastLink tolls.

-Some of these scam text messages mention EastLink or may even closely resemble a genuine EastLink text message.
+Some of these scam text messages and emails mention EastLink or may even closely resemble a genuine EastLink text message or email.

 It’s quick and easy to check whether there is an unpaid EastLink toll invoice for your vehicle: